Oswego-CSC344Spring24/OCaml-Microproject/README.md

 Note that the A value is provided in terms of a regular expression, allowing for 1 or more of 0-9.
 Be sure the tokenizer, parser, and evaluation components all work.
 You will need to modify the token and exp types, the tokenizer, the parser, and the evaluation.

-When you submit your microproject, please include both your code and a screenshot of your code producing reasonable output.
+When you submit your microproject to GitHub, please include both your code and a screenshot of your code producing reasonable outputs (at least 5 examples).